-Refer to the field piping diagrams for your specific installation, and see the typical piping schematic shown in Fig. 3-5 inspect the chilled water and cooling water piping.
+Refer to the field piping diagrams for your specific installation, and see the typical piping schematic shown in Fig. 1-6.
+Inspect the chilled, cooling & hot water piping.

-- 1) Verify that the location and flow direction of the water lines are as specified on the drawings and as marked on the chiller. - 2) Check that all water lines are vented and properly supported to prevent stress on water box covers or nozzles. - Make sure all water box drains are installed. - 4) Ensure that water flows through the evaporator and absorber/condenser meet job requirements.
+- 1) Make sure that the location and flow direction of the water lines are as specified on the drawings and as marked on the chiller. - 2) Check that all water lines are vented and properly supported to prevent stress on water box covers or nozzles. - 3) Make sure all water box drains are installed. - 4) Make sure that water flows through the evaporator and absorber/condenser meets job requirements.
 Measure the pressure drops across both evaporator and absorber/condenser when the system has been charged with water and the pumps can be operated. - 5) Make sure the chilled water temperature sensors are installed in the leaving chilled water piping.
-Also check that appropriate thermometers or temperature wells and pressure gage taps have been installed in both entering and leaving sides of the evaporator, absorber, and condenser water piping.
+Also check that appropriate thermometers or temperature wells and pressure gage taps have been installed in both inlet and outlet of the evaporator, absorber, and condenser water piping